 "It's not a vacation," she said.

 "We'll be fine," Jon said gruffly.
-They weren't looking at each other and I knew that was mostly my fault.
+He barely looked at her, and she wouldn't look at him at all.
+I knew that was my fault.

-"Well even if you are the singular most annoying person I know, I'll miss you."
+She turned to me.
+"Well, even if you are the singular most annoying person in the whole Seven Kingdoms, I'll miss you."

 "You know I'll miss you too."